ghxiao/morph-xr2rml/README.md

 # What is it?

 Morph-xR2RML is an implementation of the [xR2RML mapping language](https://hal.archives-ouvertes.fr/hal-01141686) that enables the description of mappings from relational or non relational databases to RDF. xR2RML is an extension of [R2RML](http://www.w3.org/TR/r2rml/) and [RML](http://semweb.mmlab.be/rml/spec.html).

 Morph-xR2RML comes with connectors for relational databases (MySQL, PostgreSQL, MonetDB) and the MongoDB NoSQL document store.
 Two running modes are available:
 - the *graph materialization* mode creates all possible RDF triples at once.
-- the *query rewriting* mode translates a SPARQL query into a target database query and returns a SPARQL anwser.
+- the *query rewriting* mode translates a SPARQL 1.0 query into a target database query and returns a SPARQL answer.
+It can run as a SPARQL 1.0 endpoint or as a stand-alone application.
-Both modes are implemented for RDBs as well as MongoDB.

 Morph-xR2RML was developed by the [I3S laboratory](http://www.i3s.unice.fr/) as an extension of the [Morph-RDB project](https://github.com/oeg-upm/morph-rdb) which is an implementation of R2RML.
 It is made available under the Apache 2.0 License.